Explicit Acyclic Models and (Co)Chain Operations: The Isomorphisms

 Next, an induction gives $\phi (i^m s r^m x) = i^m s r ^m \phi(x)$.\\

-The lemma itself is immediate from the definitions of $i, s, r$ and the observations $c(iz) = c(z)$, $c(sy) = c(y)$, and $c(rx) = c(x).$ These last equalities are consequences of the facts that the operators $i, s, r$ don't affect the positions of relevant caesuras that get permuted. \end{proof} \begin{rem} We could have more directly shown that $\phi$ is the standard procedure chain map by using Proposition \ref{15.2}(iv).
-On basis generators we want $c(b) b = \phi(b) = h\phi (db) $.
-From 15.2(iv) and the definition $\phi(d_\ell b) = c(d_\ell b) d_\ell b$, we see that the double sum expansion of $h \phi(db)$ reduces to a single term, $h\phi(db) = c(d_\ell b) b$, where $d_\ell b$ is the boundary term given by deleting the first caesura of $b$.
-But obviously $c(d_\ell b) = c(b)$, since deleting the first caesura of a basis generator doesn't affect the process of putting the caesuras in the relevant order. $ $ \end{rem}
+The lemma itself is immediate from the definitions of $i, s, r$ and the observations $c(iz) = c(z)$, $c(sy) = c(y)$, and $c(rx) = c(x).$ These last equalities are consequences of the facts that the operators $i, s, r$ don't affect the positions of relevant caesuras that get permuted. \end{proof}

-\subsection{The isomorphism $\phi \colon \cS_*^{aj}(n) \to \cS_*^{ms}(n)$.}
+\subsection{*The Isomorphism $ \phi \colon \cS_*^{aj}(n) \to \cS_*^{ms}(n)$*}